cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/building-your-service.md

 ### Build command

-Specifies the command you would like to run during stack build (runs on your Docker host).
+Specifies the command you would like to run during application build (runs on your Docker host).

 ```